 - Select an exam date and time.

 - Take note of your examination confirmation details and the unique 16 digit confirmation number displayed.

 Keep this information safely.
 The information will also be sent through an email notification.

-If you have already scheduled the exam but need to shift dates, you are allowed to rescheduled your dates upto two days prior to the exam.
-However, the administration fee may apply according to the following fee agreement:
+If you have already scheduled the exam but need to shift dates, you are allowed to reschedule your exam up to two days prior to your originally scheduled exam date and time.
+However, an administration fee may apply according to the following fee agreement:

 - Within 30 days and 2 days before the exam: $70

 - Within 2 days: no fees—all fees forfeited

 For more Project Management articles, visit our free resource section.

 Are you looking forward to making a mark in the Project Management field?
 If yes, enroll in the Project Management Program now and get a step closer to your career goal!